 Discussion

 Our results suggest that the community context plays a central role in determining competition for pollination.
 First, we found that the costs of pollinator sharing are pervasive.
 In particular, we found that a significant proportion of species undergoes overall neutral or competitive effects from animal-mediated pollination.
-Second, we found that plants are able to minimise the intensity of this competition using multiple strategies, however, conspecific and heterospecific pollen deposition are tightly coupled and therefore these strategies are likely to involve a trade-off between the quantity and quality of pollination.
+Second, we found that plants minimise the intensity of this competition using multiple strategies, however, conspecific and heterospecific pollen deposition are tightly coupled and therefore these strategies are likely to involve a trade-off between the quantity and quality of pollination.
 Third, we found that these strategies are strongly shaped by the community context, this is, the same plant species can adopt dramatically different strategies depending on the community it belongs to.

-Both of the tests we used to identify the effect of animal-mediated pollination suggested the same outcome: that overall facilitation is only experienced by a minority of species in a community.
+Both of the tests we used to identify the effect of animal-mediated pollination suggested the same outcome: that net facilitation is only experienced by a minority of species in a community.
 Although a recent study already suggested a wide range of outcomes in a multi-species context [@tur_evaluating_2016], the factors determining why some species experience more competition than others were not understood.
 Here we show that the prevalence of neutral and competitive effects of animal-mediated pollination can be, at least partially, explained by the trade-offs that minimising competition involves.

 These trade-offs were most evident precisely in the strategies that most strongly modulate pollen deposition.
 We found that the strategies that increased the relative dominance of the species (in terms of pollen and visits, or abundance) also tended to be the most important predictors of pollen deposition.
-Adopting a strategy of high visitation increases the rates of conspecific pollen deposition at the expense of a reduction in the quality of pollination even when the visitors carry a high proportion of conspecific pollen.
-Similarly, adopting a strategy of high abundance reduces the amount of heterospecific pollen deposited but at the expense of a noticeable reduction in the amount of conspecific pollen.
+Adopting a strategy of high visitation increases the rates of conspecific pollen deposition at the expense of a reduction in the quality of pollination even when the visitors are likely to carry a high proportion of conspecific pollen.
+Similarly, adopting a strategy of high abundance reduces the amount of heterospecific pollen deposited, but at the expense of a noticeable reduction in the amount of conspecific pollen.
 Our results corroborate the importance that previous studies have attributed to the role that visitation and abundance play at determining competition for pollination [@feldman_when_2004; @munoz_presence_2008; @morales_interspecific_2008].
-The fact that they also involve a trade-off between the quantity and quality of pollination might explain the often contrasting results that these studies, based on two or three species systems obtained.
+The fact that they also involve a trade-off between the quantity and quality of pollination might explain the often contrasting results obtained by these studies on two or three species systems.

-Simultaneously, because visitation, pollen production and abundance are correlated [@sargent_role_2006], the trade-offs also suggest that to minimise competition for pollination plants must reach a fine balance between increasing conspecific pollen and reduce heterospecific pollen deposition.
-The relatively wide range of coefficients in our models might be explained by the large variation of the extent to which plant species are affected by pollen deposition.
-While some plant species experience a large reduction on seed set due to heterospecific pollen deposition, some others are relatively insensitive to heterospecific pollen but are greatly affected by low levels of conspecific pollen deposition [@campbell_mechanism_1985].
+Simultaneously, because visitation, pollen production and abundance are correlated [@sargent_role_2006], the trade-offs also suggest that, to minimise competition for pollination, plants must reach a fine balance between increasing conspecific pollen and reducing heterospecific pollen deposition.
+The relatively wide range of coefficients in our models might be explained by the large variation in the extent to which plant species are affected by pollen deposition.
+While some plant species experience a large reduction in seed set due to heterospecific pollen deposition, some others are relatively insensitive to heterospecific pollen but are greatly affected by low levels of conspecific pollen deposition [@campbell_mechanism_1985].